opsdis/greetings_springboot_otel_demo/README.md

 - Logs -> Loki
 - Traces -> Tempo

-If you like to make it easy just setup a Grafana Cloud free account and start testing.
+If you like to make it easy just set up a Grafana Cloud free account and start testing.

 ```shell
 cp otel_conf_example.yml otel_conf.yml